nextcloud/documentation/admin_manual/installation/source_installation.rst

 - `Nextcloud VM (Github) <https://github.com/nextcloud/vm/>`_
 - `Nextcloud VM (T&M Hansson IT) <https://www.hanssonit.se/nextcloud-vm/>`_

 .. note:: You can install the VM on several different operating systems as long as you can mount OVA, VMDK, or VHD/VHDX VM in your hypervisor.
 If you are using KVM then you need to install the VM from the scripts on Github.
-You can follow the instructions `here <https://github.com/nextcloud/vm#build-your-own-vm-or-install-on-a-vps>`_.
+You can follow the `instructions in the README <https://github.com/nextcloud/vm#build-your-own-vm-or-install-on-a-vps>`_.

 .. _snaps_label: